hamspncr/hamspncr/README.md

 ### Hello hello

 - CUHK CSE student
-- Interested in shader programming, AI/ML, and computer networking
-- No ongoing projects

 <!--
 **hamspncr/hamspncr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.